jjcapellan/maze-generator/README.md

 ### Tiles array
 ![cell](img1.png "cell")

+It is a 2d array.
 The above image is a cell of 3x3 tiles.
 Each tile is a single value 0 or 1.
 The tiles are grouped by rows.
 In this case the method **Maze.tiles()** returns:
 ```